Anon-Planet/thgtoa/guide.md

 -   Prepare a USB Key/Drive with Veracrypt

-    -   Create a Hidden Volume on the USB/Key Drive (I would recommend at least 16GB for the hidden volume)
+    -   Create a Hidden Volume on the USB/Key Drive (We would recommend at least 16GB for the hidden volume)

     -   In the Outer Volume, place some decoy files